 Therefore, I think that Scrum Masters should above all support teams to actively use the advantages of this situation instead of being too concerned with possible disadvantages.

 Jean: Sounds good.
 Michael, thank you for your insights!

-In this sense, you, as a team, are also taking advantage of the opportunities that arise from this new situation!
+To this sense, you, as a team, can also take advantage of the opportunities that arise from this new situation!

-If there is one Tool for retrospectives with targeted food for thought for your teams, please click hereto learn more about Echometer.
+If you are looking for a tool for retrospectives with targeted food for thought for your teams, please click thisto learn more about Echometer.

-PS: Oh, are you already using Echometer?
+PS: Are you already using Echometer?
 Then feel free to contact Jean if you are also interested in sharing your experience in this format